 The Microsoft SDL became an integral part of the software development process at Microsoft in 2004.
 The development, implementation, and constant improvement of the SDL represents our strategic investment to the security effort.
 This is an evolution in the way that software is designed, developed, and tested, and has now matured into a well-defined methodology.

-Now, over a decade later, the Microsoft SDL continues to be fundamental to how we develop our products and services.
+Now, 20 years later, the SDL approach continues to be fundamental to how we develop our products and services.
 With the rise of mobile, cloud computing, Internet of Things, artificial intelligence, and other new technologies, we’ve continued to evolve the practices.